Faysal-Ezaz/Project_AWS/1-Basic_Ec2/Readme.md

-Hello Everyone 👋 this is a guide on how to create a basic EC2 instance and use EC2 User Data Script.
+Hello Everyone 👋 this is a guide on how to <b>Create a basic EC2 instance</b> and use <b>EC2 User Data Script</b>.

-Now before using the EC2 User Data let's dive deep into what is EC2 User Data and what is the need of using a EC2 User Data Script:
+Now, before using the <i>EC2 User Data</i> let's dive deep into what is <b>EC2 User Data</b> and what is the need of using an EC2 User Data Script:
-a) By using the EC2 user data Script, we can bootstrap our EC2 instances.
+a) By using the <b>EC2 User Data Script</b>, we can <i>Bootstrap</i> our EC2 instances.
-b) Bootstrapping means "Launching Commands" when a machine starts.
+b) Bootstrapping means <b>"Launching Commands"<b> when a machine starts.
-This script is only run once, when the machine first starts!
+This <i>script</i> is run <b>only once</b>, when the machine first starts!
 EC2 User Data is used to automate tasks like:
 i) Installing Updates.
 ii) Installing Software.
 iii) Downloading common files from the Internet, and so on.
-A point to be noted is that the EC2 User Data Script runs with the 'Root User'.
+A point to be noted is that the EC2 User Data Script runs with the <b>'Root User'</b>.
 To know more about the EC2 User Data and BootStraps refer to this website : (https://blog.devops.dev/aws-ec2-elastic-compute-cloud-8f964f844461).
-Friendly reminder " I am not the owner of the content in the 'medium website' and I am pasting the link just for reference purpose.
+Friendly reminder " I am not the owner of the content in the 'medium website' and I am pasting the link just for reference purpose. "

 Now,  we will look into the steps on how to create an EC2 instance and how to host the Website!